TechTarget.com/searchitoperations

 By Stephen J. Bigelow

-In its broadest meaning, DevOps is a philosophy that promotes better communication and collaboration between these teams -- and others -- in an organization.
-In its most narrow interpretation, DevOps describes the adoption of iterative software development, automation and programmable infrastructure deployment and maintenance.
-The term also covers culture changes, such as building trust and cohesion between developers and systems administrators and aligning technological projects to business requirements.
-DevOps can change the software delivery chain, services, job roles, IT tools and best practices.
+The philosophy promotes better communication and collaboration between the two teams -- and others -- in an organization.
+It includes adopting iterative software development, automation and programmable infrastructure deployment and maintenance.
+DevOps also includes cultural changes, such as building trust and cohesion between developers and systems administrators and aligning technological projects to business requirements.
+DevOps can transform software delivery processes, job roles, tools and best practices.

-Although DevOps isn't a technology, DevOps environments apply common methodologies.
-These include the following:
+DevOps isn't a specific technology, but DevOps environments do use common methodologies:

 Why is DevOps important?

-At its core, DevOps and DevOps practices are shown to improve software quality and development project outcomes for the enterprise.
-Such improvements take several forms, including the following:
+DevOps has been shown to improve software quality and development project outcomes for the enterprise.
+Such improvements take several forms:

-A well-executed DevOps environment enables a business to deliver more competitive and better-quality software products to market faster, with lower support and maintenance demands, than traditional development paradigms.
+A well-executed DevOps environment enables a business to deliver more competitive, higher-quality software products to market faster, with lower support and maintenance demands than traditional development approaches.

 How does DevOps work?

-DevOps is a methodology meant to improve work throughout the software development lifecycle.
-You can visualize a DevOps process as an infinite loop, comprising these steps: plan, code, build, test, release, deploy, operate, monitor and -- through feedback -- plan, which resets the loop.
+DevOps is a methodology meant to improve work throughout the software development lifecycle (SDLC).
+You can visualize a DevOps process as an infinite loop, comprising these DevOps pipeline stages: plan, code, build, test, release, deploy, operate, monitor and -- through feedback -- plan, which resets the loop.

-To align software to expectations, developers and stakeholders communicate about the project, and developers work on small updates that go live independently of each other.
+To align software with expectations, developers and stakeholders communicate about the project, and developers work on small updates that go live independently of one another.

 To avoid wait times, IT teams use CI/CD pipelines and other automation to move code from one step of development and deployment to another.
 Teams review changes immediately and can rely on policies and tools to enforce policies and ensure releases meet standards.